MycoSci/mycosci.github.io/README.md

 ```

 Feel free to contribute new pages or mushroom data as the project grows.
 See `AGENTS.md` for contribution guidelines.

+## Community Features

+The community section includes a simple forum scaffold with a sign-in page and leaderboard.
+You can view a sample user profile and browse discussion threads.
+These pages live under `src/pages/community` and the related UI components are in `src/components`.

 ## Navigation Overview